poteto/ember-workshop/readme.md

 This means that your actions can be much simpler instead of having 1 big action that mixes business logic with presentational logic.

-If there is time, talk a little bit about currying.
+#### Currying

 [Currying](https://en.wikipedia.org/wiki/Currying) is a concept in FP where you can make a function accept it arguments one at a time.
 For example, if function `f` is ternary (arity of 3), and we make a new curried function `g`, the following are equivalent:

 ```js
 g(1)(2)(3);